MammothHQ/Known-Issues/README.md

 Known-Issues
 ============

-Things that we know are broken, or just not perfect.
+Feature requests, bugs, or things that are just not perfect.